IQSS/DataTaggingLibrary/DOCS/sphinx-source/source/tutorial/system-setup.rst

 Atom text editor

   `Atom`_ is a text editor geared towards editing computer languages.
-It is the recommended editor for editing policy models, as it offers, out of its proverbial box, various features such as automatic highlight of matchning braces, code completion, and a rich set of keyboard shortcuts.
+It is the recommended editor for editing policy models, as it offers, out of its proverbial box, various features such as automatic highlight of matching braces, code completion, and a rich set of keyboard shortcuts.
 And also because of the next item in this list.

 Atom PolicyModels Langauge Support Package